Lakers, Clippers, Kings and Staples create fund for event staff after leagues suspend games

 The Los Angeles Lakers, Clippers and Kings have teamed up with Staples Center to assist event staffers who are set to lose wages after the NBA and NHL suspended the rest of their seasons due to the coronavirus outbreak.

-In an announcement on Saturday, the teams declared a fund to compensate more than 2,800 hourly event staffers scheduled to work sporting events that had been planned through the end of the regular NBA and NHL seasons.
+In an announcement on Saturday, the teams declared a fund to compensate more than 2,800 hourly event staffers scheduled to work sporting events that had been planned through the end of the regular basketball and hockey seasons.

 The fund will benefit security officers, parking attendants, food and beverage servers, and housekeeping and operation staff, among many others.

-The organizations said they recognize the economic hardships caused by the COVID-19 outbreak, and that they wanted to help the employees “who work tirelessly to deliver outstanding guest experiences and teamwork that is the heart of STAPLES Center.”
+The organizations said they recognize the economic hardships people are experiencing due to the COVID-19 outbreak, and that they wanted to help the employees “who work tirelessly to deliver outstanding guest experiences and teamwork that is the heart of STAPLES Center.”

-The NBA suspended its season on Wednesday after Utah Jazz Rudy Gobert tested positive for the coronavirus.
+The NBA suspended its season on Wednesday after Utah Jazz player Rudy Gobert tested positive for the novel coronavirus.
 Two additional players, including Gobert’s teammate Donovan Mitchell, have since been found to have COVID-19.

 The NBA was the first major sports league in the U.S. to suspend its season due to the coronavirus.